kaileh57/terminal-toys/README.md

 - **Single file**: Each toy is self-contained in a single Python file

 ## 🐛 Troubleshooting

+### Using the Windows Executable?
+- **Antivirus warning**: Some antivirus software may flag the executable.
+This is a false positive common with PyInstaller-built executables.
+You can safely allow it.
+- **Not starting**: Make sure you're running Windows 10 or later with proper terminal support
+- **Games not loading**: Try running from Command Prompt or PowerShell instead of double-clicking

 ### Colors not working?
 - **Windows**: Make sure you're using Windows 10 or later, or try Windows Terminal